jbee/jbee.github.io/lex/index.md

 > Question: Does the input start with a pattern that
 > makes it a certain terminal and where does it end?

-With the goal of implementing the full general parser in very little code the use of regular expressions is not an option.
+With the goal of implementing a full general parser in very little code the use of regular expressions is not an option.
 Besides, they are a complex hard to predict general tool.
-Specific solution tweaked to the needs can be simpler and more predictable.
+A specific solution tweaked to the needs can be simpler and more predictable.

 ## Design
-The goal is the minimal set of features that allow to define intuitive patterns to match sophisticated terminals.
+The goal is a minimal set of features that allow to define intuitive patterns to match quite sophisticated terminals.

-The algorithm should have a single state and allocation -free interpreter matching function to be both simple and fast.
+The algorithm should have a single interpreter matching function that is state- and allocation-free to be both simple and fast.
 The design is obviously thread-safe.

-Properties that can be tested on identified terminals, like length limitations, are language limitations and that can be checked at a later stage.
+Properties that can be tested on identified terminals, like length limitations, are language specific limitations and that can be checked at a later stage.

 ## Rules